Conan C/C++ package manager

 To run specific tests, you can specify the test name too, something like:

-The --nocapture argument can be useful to see some output that otherwise is captured by nosetests.
+The -s argument can be useful to see some output that otherwise is captured by pytest.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.